adipandas/adipandas.github.io/_posts/2019-09-01-random-processes.md

 Random Processes
 ===
-Random Process depends on random variable as well as time or some indexing variable.
-While one is observing a random experiment, the observations are done over a interval of time.
+Random Process depends on a random variable as well as an indexing variable.
+In many stochastic processes, the indexing variable which will represent some index set will be related to a temporal dimension.
+For example, while one is observing a random experiment, the observations are done over a interval of time.
 Multiple observations are made at different time instances which may have been effected by randomness.
-This randomness does not effect only a single observation, but its effects are seen over the complete period of time. **Random process** can take the time of observation as an input parameter.
+This randomness does not effect only a single observation, but its effects are seen over the duration of the experiment. **Random process** can take the time of observation as an input parameter which will be represented as an indexing variable.

 ### Definition:
 The random process is an infinite indexed collection of random variables defined over a common probability space.